Illicit Networks · Conflict Analysis · Governance Research

 34 Published Intelligence Assessments

-Produced OSINT assessments for a federal counterterrorism consortium covering six violent extremist organizations across the Indo-Pacific and East Africa.
-Multilingual collection across Arabic, Urdu, and Spanish channels.
+Six violent extremist organizations across the Indo-Pacific and East Africa.
+Multilingual collection in Arabic, Urdu, and Spanish for a federal counterterrorism consortium.

 Result: Real-time intelligence provided to analysts across governments, militaries, and universities